-The saying is that in law school, you learn to think like a lawyer.
-From your first day at Penn Law, Legal Practice Skills will teach you not only how to think like a lawyer but also how to act and communicate like one.
+In Penn Carey Law’s dynamic Legal Practice Skills programming, students will learn not only how to think like a lawyer, but also how to act and communicate like one.

 Lawyers rely on fundamental practice skills to solve problems for their clients.
 Penn Carey Law’s Legal Practice Skills course empowers students to flex the knowledge they have already acquired and develop areas they need to thrive as a lawyer beyond their 1L year.
 In addition to the mandatory first-year, year-long Legal Practice Skills course, the Law School offers a wealth of opportunities for developing practical and professional skills inside and outside of the classroom.

 The Law School offers a broad range of courses to help students advance and hone their legal and professional skills.

 At the end of your first year of Law School, the LPS Professors will carefully select and vote on the two best briefs from the 1L year.

 The winners receive a monetary prize and a mention in the commencement brochure the year they graduate.
 The winners from previous years are listed below.

 - Lavi-Ben Dor